Hello.

 Today, we’re departing from the roadside station Rumoi, where we spent the night in our car, heading towards Cape Soya, the northernmost point of Japan.

-Since we’re leaving early in the morning and the roadside station isn’t open yet, We’ll stop by a convenience store to buy breakfast and eat it in our camper.
+Since we’re leaving early in the morning and the roadside station isn’t open yet, we’ll stop by a convenience store to buy breakfast and eat it in our camper.
 When it comes to convenience stores in Hokkaido, Seicomart, commonly known as “Sekoma,” is the go-to.
 In Honshu, the market is dominated by three major chains: Seven-Eleven, Lawson, and FamilyMart, but Seicomart holds the top spot in Hokkaido with about 1,100 stores.
 There are 96 stores in Ibaraki and Saitama Prefectures, but there are none in Aichi Prefecture, where we live.
 Additionally, Seicomart has its own farms and processing facilities, offering a rich selection of private-brand products from Hokkaido, making shopping there feel like a true visit to Hokkaido.

 After finishing our meal, we’ll head to the roadside station Obira Nishinbanya, which opens at 8 AM.
 Although we just had breakfast, the sweet herring simmered rice looked delicious, so we decided to try it, and it was exquisite.
 It’s a flavor I definitely want to experience again.